Inventory Files / Hosts Files in Ansible¶

 ansible-inventory -i hosts.ini --list -y

-Targeting a Single Host by Limiting the Hosts with --limit
+Targeting a Single Host by Limiting the Hosts with --limit¶

-, you can target a specific host by name from a hosts file.
+Using --limit, you can target a specific host by name from a hosts file.

-: The argument to send to the host.
+ansible all: Targets all hosts in the inventory.-a: The argument to send to the host.

-This will runecho Hello, world
+This will runecho Hello, worldonly onhost2(as it's defined inhosts.ini).

 Ranges of IPs in Inventories¶